danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

-1. xyz_labels_path: The path to the data folder called 'xyz_<valid ligand list csv name>' where the ligands .xyz files with their labels are located.
-It must also contain the CSV file with the valid ligands list that had the ligand grid image successfully created.
+1. xyz_labels_path: The path to the data folder called 'xyz_<valid ligand list csv name>' where the ligands .xyz files with their structure labels are located.
+It must also contain the CSV file with the list of valid ligands that had the ligand grid representation successfully created.
 This file is named as '<valid ligand list csv name>_box_pc.csv' and is expected to be the output of the mtz_to_grid_pointcloud.py script.
 Mandatory columns = 'ligID', 'ligCode', 'entry';
-2. output_grid_path: The path to the folder where the ligands grid image in point clouds are stored ('data/lig_point_clouds_grids');
+2. output_grid_path: The path to the folder where the ligand grid representations in point clouds are stored ('data/lig_point_clouds_grids');
-3. output_ligPCDS_path: The path to the output folder where the point clouds of the final images of the ligands in quantile rank scale will be stored ('data/lig_pcds' or other);
+3. output_ligPCDS_path: The path to the output folder where the point clouds of the final representations of the ligands in quantile rank scale will be stored ('data/lig_pcds' or other);
 4. num_parallel: (optional) The number of processors to use for multiprocessing parallelization (Default to 2);
 5. overwrite: (optional) A boolean True or False indicating if the already processed ligands should be overwritten (Default to False);
 6. row_start: (optional) The number of the row of the '<valid ligand list csv name>_box_pc.csv' file where the script should start.
 Skip to the given row or, if missing, start from the beginning;